beet-software/dorm/dorm_framework/README.md

 There are two methods available for creating: `put` and `putAll`.

-The `put` method receives a `Creation` object containing a dependency, data, and identity request.
+The `put` method receives a `Creation` object containing a dependency, data, and identity strategy.
 Its primary concept is to create a new row on the table.
 It returns the created model:

 ```dart